Motorcycle Rider Safety Program

 - A Waiver or Release of Liability form must be submitted by all students at their first class session.
 Persons under 18 years of age must bring a parent or guardian to the first class to sign the participation waiver.

 - Refund requests: After you have completed your class, you have the option to donate the $20 registration fee or request a refund.
 Your donation helps to make it possible for us to continually improve the program.

 - Registration is only available online, with credit or debit payment.

 - You will receive a confirmation email after completing your online registration with the status of “registered”.
 Contact Illinois Central College Motorcycle Safety Program at 800-252-3348 or email [email protected] if your confirmation email shows “pending” status.
 This indicates an error with your registration.
 You are NOT enrolled in a class with a “pending” status.

-If a class is full, we encourage you to try to get into the class by adding your name to the waitlist.
+If a class if marked full, we encourage you to try to get into the class as a walk-in.